Essequebo and Demerary Royal Gazette 1811 February 19

 Demerary, 19th February 1811.

 Will sail on Thursday next.
 For Freight or Passage apply to said Master, or at the Store of Messrs.
-Hyndman & Cary.
+HYNDMAN & CARY.
 Feby.
 19, 1811.

-[Sailing ship icon] The coppered sloop Blackbird,
+The coppered sloop Blackbird,

 Will Sail on the 3d of March.
 For Freight or Passage apply to Capt.
-Coverley, or at the Store of
+COVERLEY, or at the Store of

 Middle Street, Bridge Town, Feb.
 19, 1811.

-Picked Up in front of Plantation La Grange, a Punt, 32 feet long and 5 wide.
+PICKED UP in front of Plantation La Grange, a PUNT, 32 feet long and 5 wide.
 Whoever can prove property thereof, can have it restored by applying on said Estate, and paying all expences.

 Demerary, 19th February 1811.